dguzenko/newdocs/docs/zoomailing.md

 Download the files from Transifex and place them into **administrator/language/YOUR-LANG/YOUR-LANG.plg_acymailing_zoomailing.ini**

+**Note:** The default **en-GB.plg_acymailing_zoomailing.ini** language file is located in the **administrator/language/en-GB** folder.

-### Trough the ZL Component
+### Through the ZL Component

 Go to the *Joomla Administration / Components / ZOOlanders* and click on the *"Language packs"* button to manage the available translations for all Extensions.
 Or use the *Language Flag* button on each Extension row to manage them individually.

-**Note:** The default **en-GB.plg_acymailing_zoomailing.ini** language file is located in the **administrator/language/en-GB** folder.

 Layouts
 =======

-There are ZOOmailing layouts accesible within ZOO App Layouts.
+There are ZOOmailing layouts accessible within ZOO App Layouts.
 These layouts are used to render the Item content that will replace the AcyMailing newsletter tags.

 Custom Layout
 -------------

 There are situations where your newsletter design will require a custom Item rendering layout.
-As with all ZOO layouts that is posible.
+As with all ZOO layouts that is possible.
 For more information please review the [official ZOO docs](http://www.yootheme.com/zoo/documentation/developers/create-a-new-layout-with-positions).

 AcyMailing Tags
 ===============

 The AcyMailing ZOO Tag allows for including individual Items (Items Tab) or Items from a Category (Categories Tab).
-They are ment for different purposes and involves different configuration.
+They are meant for different purposes and involves different configuration.
 Let's look at each one individually.

 Individual Items tag
 --------------------